bobmatyas/wp-block-ai-crawlers/readme.txt

 == Description ==

-This plugin will tell AI crawlers (such as OpenAI ChatGPT) not to use your site for Artificial Intelligence (AI) models.
-This plugin adds entries to your site's `robots.txt` blocking common AI crawlers and scrapers.
+Tells AI crawlers (such as OpenAI ChatGPT) not to use your website as training data for their Artificial Intelligence (AI) products.
+It does this by updating your site's `robots.txt` to block common AI crawlers and scrapers.
 AI crawlers read a site's `robots.txt` to check for a request not to index.

-It asks the following crawlers not to index your site:
+It blocks these AI crawlers and bots:

 - **ChatGPT and GPTBot** - Crawlers and web browser used by OpenAI
 - **Google Extended** - Crawler used for Google's Gemini (formerly Google Bard) AI training